Mofurka/OpenStarbound-WEdit/README.md

 # Starbound WEdit

+This is a fork of [WEdit](https://github.com/Silverfeelin/Starbound-WEdit) for OpenStarbound client, where I made some QoL features.
+Check the [wiki](#wiki) to see the changes.

-WEdit is a tech mod that allows you to edit the world around you on a larger scale through various functions and features not present in the game.
+WEdit is a mod that allows you to edit the world around you on a larger scale through various functions and features not present in the game.

 ## Table of Contents